 How will my application be handled if a relevant criminal conviction is declared

-Once your DBS Disclosure has been sent to the Admissions Office which indicates a conviction, it will be sent to the relevant School to assess if the conviction bars entry to the programme.
-For more information, please click here.
+Once your DBS Disclosure certificate has been processed, you will only be contacted if a conviction is indicated.
+If this is the case, you will be required to bring/send in your original certificate to the Admissions Office.
+If you are sending your Certificate in the post, it is recommended you do this via Recorded Delivery.
+Your certificate will be sent to the relevant School to assess if the conviction bars entry to the programme.
+For more information, please

 All information concerning criminal convictions will be treated sensitively, confidentially and managed in accordance with the Data Protection Act 1998.